Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

   * We implemented only the stack_partition variant to reduce the amount of work.

+  * The build process of the prototype is broken up in several scripts of which some are close to those that will be needed in production to, e.g., start a new software stack.

   * Added a directory with LUA modules to change the presentation of the module tree.

   * Added a partition/common to be able to install software that is suitable for all